liuyejia/starter-hugo-academic/content/publication/example2/index.md

 ---
-title: 'Navigating Memory Construction by Global Pseudo-Task Simulation for Continual Learning'
+title: 'Enabling SQL-based Training Data Debugging for Federated Learning'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Weiyuan Wu
+  - Lampros Flokas
-  - Wang Zhu
+  - Jiannan Wang
+  - Eugene Wu

+author_notes:
+  - 'Equal contribution'
-  - Shaolei Ren
+  - 'Equal contribution'

 date: '2022'
 doi: ''

-publishDate: '2022-09-14T11:11:11Z'
+publishDate: '2022-06-01T11:11:11Z'
 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;